borglandlab/RunningWheel/WheelAnalsis_Windows.md

 ### Execution of Wheel Download and Analysis

 To provide easy execution of the appropriate download codes, I have created a graphical user interface (GUI) in python that can be opened and used to speedily initiate analysis.
-The buttons on this GUI are linked to the command/batch files.
+The buttons on this GUI are linked to the batch files.
 The code required for running the GUI is:
 1. [Wheel_GUI.py](https://github.com/borglandlab/RunningWheel/blob/main/Analysis_Code/macOS/Code/Python/Wheel_GUI.py)
-- You will need to install [applescript](https://macdownload.informer.com/applescript-editor/) using pip3 to use the GUI on macOS
 - You will not need to install anything else to use the GUI on Windows

 **This GUI contains the following buttons:**